Skip to main content

 Here hidden_states is the (possibly quantized) activation tensor with hidden_size elements per token (or packed elements for certain quantization schemes — e.g., FP4 packs two elements per byte). hidden_states_sf carries the optional blockwise quantization scales. token_selected_experts contains the top_k routed expert ids per token, and token_final_scales holds the corresponding router weights.

-The recv buffer is pre-allocated with ep_size * max_tokens_per_rank slots to accommodate the maximum number of tokens from all ranks, as described in Token-Major Data Layout.
+The dispatch outputs are tensor views into symmetric memory — no allocation, no copy.
+The recv buffer is pre-allocated with ep_size * max_tokens_per_rank slots to accommodate the maximum number of tokens from all ranks, as described in Rank-Major Buffer Layout.
 The MoE module then performs GroupGEMM on the received payloads.
 Two points are worth noting:

 • The MoE module only computes the experts on the local rank.
 For example, if a token’s token_selected_experts is [0, 1, 4, 7] and only experts [0, 1, 2, 3] reside locally, the MoE output for that token is the weighted sum of experts [0, 1] only.